tigerfarm/work/book/AndroidConversations/README.md

 Manually generated tokens expire after a timeout period.
 So you will need to replace the token.
 To use this in production software, you would typically create a token endpoint in your back end application that uses your existing user authentication strategy.

-Note, to exchange messages with the Conversations command line programs created based on the documentation, create access tokens using the [Default Conversation Service SID](https://www.twilio.com/console/conversations/configuration/defaults), not any other Conversations service SID.
-Because the documentation command line programs don’t have an option to set the Conversations service SID, they can only use the Default Conversation Service SID.

 Following is the token display using the [JWT.io](https://jwt.io/) website.
 Note, this token expires in one hour .